HTempleman/csv-jdbc/README.md

 Here I'll assume limited knowledge of java and break down the usage of this simple program into a series of steps:

 ### Step One:
-Ensure that you have the Java Development Kit (JDK) installed.
+Ensure that you have the Java Development Kit (JDK) installed and working.
 You can access a download [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Step Two: